-Brackens lives and works in Los Angeles, CA. He received a BFA from University of North Texas, Denton, TX and an MFA in textiles from California College of the Arts, San Francisco, CA. Most recently, his work was on view in a solo exhibition at the New Museum, New York, NY.
-His work has been shown in solo exhibitions at the Ulrich Museum of Art, Wichita, KS, the University of North Texas, Denton, TX, and Sewanee University Art Gallery, TN.
-Recent group exhibitions include Made in LA 2018, Hammer Museum, Los Angeles, CA; the Jewish Contemporary Art Museum, San Francisco, CA; and Dimensions Variable, Miami, FL.
-Forthcoming exhibitions include a solo presentation at Jack Shainman Gallery in the Spring of 2020.
-Brackens is in the permanent collections of the Brooklyn Museum, Brooklyn, NY; the Museum of Fine Arts, Houston, TX; the Hammer Museum, Los Angeles, CA; the Los Angeles County Museum of Art; and the Museum of Contemporary Art, Los Angeles, CA. He is also the 2018 recipient of The Studio Museum in Harlem’s Joyce Alexander Wein Artist Prize and the 2019 recipient of the Marciano Artadia Award.
+Brackens (b.
+1989) lives and works in Los Angeles, CA. He received a BFA from University of North Texas, Denton, TX and an MFA in textiles from California College of the Arts, San Francisco, CA. His work has been shown in solo exhibitions at the New Museum, New York, NY, Ulrich Museum of Art, Wichita, KS, the University of North Texas, Denton, TX, and Sewanee University Art Gallery, TN.
+Recent group exhibitions include the Alabama Contemporary Art Center, Mobile, AL; Made in LA 2018, Hammer Museum, Los Angeles, CA; the Jewish Contemporary Art Museum, San Francisco, CA; and Dimensions Variable, Miami, FL.
+Brackens is in the permanent collections of the Brooklyn Museum, Brooklyn, NY; the Crystal Bridges Museum of Art, Bentonville, AR; the Museum of Fine Arts, Houston, TX; the Hammer Museum, Los Angeles, CA; the Los Angeles County Museum of Art; the Museum of Contemporary Art, Los Angeles, CA, and the Rhode Island School of Design Museum, Providence, RI.
+He is also the 2018 recipient of The Studio Museum in Harlem’s Joyce Alexander Wein Artist Prize and the 2019 recipient of the Marciano Artadia Award.